bergant/nlexperiment/readme.md

-## Parameter space 2
+## Explicit definition of parameter sets (fur model)
 The following example is using NetLogo Fur model (Wilensky 2003) to show explicit parameter space definition and parameter mapping.

-In NetLogo Fur model we can set the following variables:
+There are 5 parameters in the NetLogo Fur model:

 * ratio
 * outer-radius-y